minkvirparia/Food-11-Classification/README.md

-# 📚 Project Overview
+## 📚 Project Overview

 Food classification is an important application in AI-powered nutrition tracking and dietary analysis.
 This project trains a ResNet-50 model to classify 11 food categories with high accuracy.
 I fine-tuned the model and used Grad-CAM to visualize predictions.

-📌 Key Features
+📌 Key Features:

-👉 Pre-trained ResNet-50 with fine-tuning
+🔹 Pre-trained ResNet-50 with fine-tuning
-👉 Food-11 Dataset for classification
+🔹 Food-11 Dataset for classification
-👉 Grad-CAM visualization for interpretability
+🔹 Grad-CAM visualization for interpretability
-👉 Streamlit app for real-time predictions
+🔹 Streamlit app for real-time predictions

-# 💂️ Dataset Information
+## 🗂️ Dataset Information

 The Food-11 dataset consists of a training set with a total of 9,900 images, each class containing 900 images, and a test set with a total of 1,100 images, each class containing 100 images, making a total of 11,000 images.